 The first and foremost thing the provider should think about is the rate of customer satisfaction and meeting the customer’s final goal.
 Share it with your potential partner for further work.

 Sounds interesting?
-Or, perhaps, you want to know more about the way the preparatory and development processes are handled in the organization?
+Or, perhaps, you want to know more about the way the preparatory and bespoke web app development processes are handled in the organization?
 If so, feel free to have a look at our articles, related to the roles of a business analyst and a project manager.

 An important point to be mentioned and underlined: the service provider focuses on the problem your product should solve, not on its features.
 The way features to be implemented and built depends on the way the initial issue will be solved.